Rare Disease Day – Cauda Equina Syndrome

 What did you do next?

 I had a telephone consultation with my GP surgery.
 By this time I was in agony, and despite the debilitating pain in my legs, I had no sensation in them.
-I told my doctor about my symptoms, including the bladder disturbance, but they told me again to carry on as normal”
+I told my doctor about my symptoms, including the bladder disturbance, but they just told me to take the painkillers”

 What changed for you to eventually be diagnosed?